Please ensure Javascript is enabled for purposes of website accessibility Does Inositol Increase Testosterone?

 Why is Brown Fat Thermogenesis Important?

-Our bodies primarily contains three types of fat cells:
+Our bodies primarily contain three types of fat cells:

-- White fat -- relatively inert form form of stored energy composed of single, large fat droplet
+• White fat -- relatively inert form of stored energy composed of a single, large fat droplet

 Brown fat reserves are highest in infants where they help generate heat to maintain a stable body temperature.
 As we age, though, brown adipose tissue declines.